thomastran8/nextcloudpi-scripts/README.md

 ## Getting started

-1. Clone the repository to raspberry pi's home
+1. Clone the repository to raspberry pi's home folder.
-    > Maintenance script directory paths are hardcoded to the pi's home
+    > Directory paths of the maintenance script are hardcoded to this folder.

-    ```
+    ```bash
     cd /home/pi
     git clone https://github.com/thomastran8/nextcloudpi-scripts.git
     ```